 In this Masterclass with 6 Figure Blogger, Johnny FD, we’ll be covering how to build a blog and monetise it using affiliate marketing.

-Johnny FD is a location-independent entrepreneur who rose to prominence through his blog and podcast, ‘Travel Like a Boss’ and now makes a 6 figure income from his online brand and teaching others how to do the same through his course, Earnest Affiliate.
+Johnny FD is a location-independent entrepreneur who rose to prominence through his blog and podcast, ‘Travel Like a Boss’ and now makes a 6 figure income from his online brand and teaching others how to do the same through his course, Income Boss (formerly Earnest Affiliate).

 In this Masterclass, Johnny shares a mini-version of his affiliate marketing process which he covers fully within the Earnest Affiliate program.

 This lesson first appeared as a video on my YouTube channel, which you can watch below.

 Otherwise, if you’d like to read along, I’ll be sharing my lesson notes in the following paragraphs.

 Why Affiliate Marketing?

 Johnny starts off the masterclass by commenting on the sad reality of many bloggers who fail to make a good living through their website.

 We’ve both met many aspiring digital nomads that say they have a travel blog but in reality, they’re making little to nothing with it.
 This is fine if it’s just a hobby but if you want to make a living from blogging, you’ll need a harsh reality call and some concrete instructions for how to actually succeed in the long-term.